mfkiwl/raisin64-docs/_sources/cpu/isa.rst

    :hspace: 700
    :bits: 32

-With the exception of JI, JALI, and LUI, all immediate type instructions in the Raisin64 are available in the 32I format albeit with a reduced 12-bit immediate value.
+With the exception of JI, JALI, and LUI, all immediate type instructions in the Raisin64 are available in the 32I format with a 12-bit immediate value.

 64S - 64-bit Standard Format